-GK: “That’s up to you, but a lot of these cases can involve ancillary consequences such as issues with your credit report or identification, so it’s helpful to be able to show that you reported this to the police.”
+GK: “That’s up to you, but many of these cases can involve ancillary consequences such as issues with your credit report or identification, so it’s helpful to show that you reported this to the police.”

 Q.4: What is the bail amount for identity theft?